 Meet the Staff

 Tina Rowan is the Executive Director of Accent Pontiac, and has been in this role since July 2018.
-Previously, Rowan served as the founding Artistic/Program Director for Accent Pontiac since September 2016.
+Previously, Rowan served as the founding Artistic and Program Director for Accent Pontiac since September 2016.
 Before beginning her work with Accent Pontiac, Rowan was the founding music teacher at Pride Academy in East Orange, New Jersey, where she started a world drumming program.

-She is a graduate of the University of Michigan, where she received degrees in Violin Performance, Organizational Studies and Performing Arts Management.
-While at the University of Michigan, Rowan co-founded the Mentors for the Ypsilanti Youth Orchestra, a student organization partnering with the Ypsilanti Youth Orchestra that provides mentorship to orchestra members.
+Rowan is a graduate of the University of Michigan, where she received degrees in Violin Performance, Organizational Studies and Performing Arts Management.
+While at the University of Michigan, she co-founded the Mentors for the Ypsilanti Youth Orchestra, a student organization partnering with the Ypsilanti Youth Orchestra that provides mentorship to orchestra members.
 Originally from Ann Arbor, Michigan, Rowan is excited to be back living and working in her home state.